IN THIS ARTICLE

 - Finely pulverize the soil.

-Fill a tall, slender jar (like a quart canning jar)
+- Fill a tall, slender jar (like a quart canning jar) one-quarter full of soil.

 - Add water until the jar is three-quarters full